Powered by

 2026 Subaru Uncharted confirmed for Australia, as electric Toyota C-HR twin and Crosstrek sibling

-Packing incredible punch and a range in excess of 500km, Subaru’s next and likely cheapest EV is closing in on Aussie shores in 2026
+Packing incredible punch and a range in excess of 500km, Subaru’s next and cheapest EV is closing in on Aussie shores in 2026

 Sitting on the same e-TNGA platform as its EV siblings, the Uncharted is the latest Toyota-Subaru vehicle collaboration, with the former’s version badged the C-HR, though it isn’t due to arrive locally until mid-2027.

-Torque has not yet been confirmed but is expected to be in excess of 400Nm.
+Torque has not yet been confirmed, but is expected to be in excess of 400Nm.

 2026 Subaru Uncharted range and charging